-Attachment 6-2 System Alternative Summary Tables- Alternatives to the Proposed Project
+Appendix 6-2 System Alternative Summary Tables - Alternatives to the Proposed Project

-System Alternative Summary Tables - Alternatives to the Proposed Project
+APPENDIX 6-2 System Alternative Summary Tables- Alternatives to the Proposed Project

 This attachment contains system alternative tables that summarize impacts for various resource categories.
 The table numbers correspond to the table number in Section 6 with an "A" after the number.
-For example, the system alternative comparison table for "Table 6-7" in Section 6 is listed as "Table 6-7A" in this attachment.
+For example, the system alternative comparison table for "Table 6-7" in the ER Update Section 6 is listed as "Table 6-7A" in this attachment.
+This ER Update includes the addition of the proposed project, Lake Michigan (City of Oak Creek) Alignment 2 and Root River to Lake Michigan Alignment 2, to provide a side by side comparison.
+The proposed project is shaded grey in each of the tables below.

 Water supply and return flow alternatives were developed individually, while return flow alternatives were developed considering the Lake Michigan supply source.
 These individual water supply and return flow alternatives are combined to create a "system alternative".
 A system alternative adds together the impacts from both water supply and treated wastewater discharge to provide the sum of the impacts with respect to the environment.
 An example "system alternative" for a Mississippi River basin water supply includes using deep and shallow aquifers for the water supply with wastewater treatment at the existing WWTP.
-An example "system alternative" for a Lake Michigan basin water supply includes connecting to the City of Milwaukee's Lake Michigan water supply with wastewater treatment at the City of Waukesha WWTP and return flow of treated wastewater to Lake Michigan via Underwood Creek
+An example "system alternative" for a Lake Michigan basin water supply includes connecting to the City of Milwaukee's Lake Michigan water supply with wastewater treatment at the City of Waukesha WWTP and return flow of treated wastewater to Lake Michigan via Underwood Creek.